trandolapril (Oral route)

 Precautions While Using trandolapril

-It is very important that your doctor check your progress at regular visits to make sure trandolapril is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure trandolapril is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using trandolapril while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using trandolapril, tell your doctor right away.

-trandolapril may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+trandolapril may cause serious allergic reactions, including anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using trandolapril.

 Call your doctor right away if you have severe stomach pain (with or without nausea or vomiting).
 This could be a symptom of a condition called intestinal angioedema.